wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Hoffman         Expires 28 August 2023                 [Page 2]
+Kumari & Hoffman         Expires 12 October 2023                [Page 2]

-Internet-Draft               Reserve ALT TLD               February 2023
+Internet-Draft               Reserve ALT TLD                  April 2023

    resolved if the name leaked to the Internet.
 Historically, some